digris/doc-openbroadcast-platform/source/application/library/index.rst

 Release form
 ============

-The release form allows to add or change information for a release.
+The release form allows to edit the release information.

 After editing the information, click on **SAVE** to confirm the changes or on **CANCEL** to undo the changes and reset the form.